 - Know how to care for your bike

-It’s also a good idea to have a basic bike tool kit around, and to learn how to fix easy problems yourself.
-Find out how to fix a punctured tyre, tighten up bolts, adjust your seat height or fix a loose chain, just in case.
+It’s also a good idea to have a basic bike tool kit around and to learn how to fix easy problems yourself.
+Find out how to fix a punctured tire, tighten up bolts, adjust your seat height or fix a loose chain, just in case.
 There are many YouTube tutorials online to teach you these skills.
 That said, if in doubt, always consult a professional.

 - Keep your bike safe

 Get high-quality locks to keep your bike safe.
 If you have quick-release wheels, you’ll want to have a D-lock for the frame and a cable lock for the wheels.
 Avoid using a cable or combination lock for the frame, as these are easy to break.

 Whenever possible, park your bike in an area that is covered by CCTV, as this deters thieves and also provides hard evidence if your bike does get stolen.
 During the rainy season, choose a place that is sheltered – too much exposure to water can rust the chain.

 Following are a few quick tips for college kids who are getting ready to go away to school and plan to either bring their bikes with them or purchase one when they get there:

 - Photograph your bike.
 Also make sure that you record the make, model, serial number and any other special accessories.